reactive-python/reactpy-django/docs/src/reference/decorators.md

 ## Auth Required

-You can limit access to a component to users with a specific `auth_attribute` by using this decorator (with or without parentheses).
+You can limit access to a component to users with a specific `#!python auth_attribute` by using this decorator (with or without parentheses).

-By default, this decorator checks if the user is logged in and not deactivated (`is_active`).
+By default, this decorator checks if the user is logged in and not deactivated (`#!python is_active`).

-This decorator is commonly used to selectively render a component only if a user [`is_staff`](https://docs.djangoproject.com/en/dev/ref/contrib/auth/#django.contrib.auth.models.User.is_staff) or [`is_superuser`](https://docs.djangoproject.com/en/dev/ref/contrib/auth/#django.contrib.auth.models.User.is_superuser).
+This decorator is commonly used to selectively render a component only if a user [`#!python is_staff`](https://docs.djangoproject.com/en/dev/ref/contrib/auth/#django.contrib.auth.models.User.is_staff) or [`#!python is_superuser`](https://docs.djangoproject.com/en/dev/ref/contrib/auth/#django.contrib.auth.models.User.is_superuser).

 === "components.py"